leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/multiresolution.rst

 Rebuild Subdivisions
    Rebuilds all possible subdivisions levels to generate a lower resolution base mesh.
-   This is used to create an optimized multi resolution version of a pre-existing sculpt.
+   This is used to create an optimized multiresolution version of a pre-existing sculpt.
    This option is only available when no subdivision level have been created through the modifier.

 Save External